 - And of course, the clearest indication of an infestation is finding the live bed bugs themselves.

 If the physical signs of bed bugs aren’t immediately seen, it’s best to look in the piping, seams, and tags of a mattress or piece of furniture.
 Cracks on a bed frame or headboard as well as box springs are favorite hiding spots for bed bugs.
 It’s important to remember that bed bugs are generally nocturnal, so it can be difficult to find evidence during the day.
 Your best chance of finding bed bugs is to search for them during the evening.
 As soon as you suspect the signs of bed bugs, it’s best to act quickly.

 Bed bug infestation treatment

 Treating bed bugs is notoriously difficult, which is why it’s important to learn the early signs & symptoms of bed bugs to stop an infestation.
 Bed bugs can survive both low and high temperatures, are known to hide in small spaces, and they can live almost anywhere their hosts live.
 If you have noticed the signs or symptoms of bed bugs, you’re almost certainly going to need professional help to get rid of them.
 Eliminating bed bugs can be complex, and also requires the use of high heat or chemicals.
-At Connor’s Termite & Pest Control, we have the knowledge and resources to get rid of bed bugs effectively and permanently.
+At Ehrlich Pest Control, formerly Connor’s, we have the knowledge and resources to get rid of bed bugs effectively and permanently.
 We are proud to use eco-friendly methods that are safe for your family.
-Call our team today for more information!Back to Bed Bug Exterminators – Control – Removal
+Call our team today for more information!Back to Bed Bug Exterminators, Control & Removal

 Signs & Symptoms of Bed Bugs in Virginia